rajesvariparasa/layers_draft_delhi_master_plan_2041/README.md

 3. BASE_MAP_2041_RESIDENTIAL
 4. BASE_MAP_2041_TRANSPORTATION (split as BASE_MAP_2041_TRANSPORTATION_1 and BASE_MAP_2041_TRANSPORTATION_2)
 5. BASE_MAP_2041_UTILITY (split as BASE_MAP_2041_UTILITY_1 and BASE_MAP_2041_UTILITY_2)
+6. BASE_MAP_2041_GREEN_BELT_WATERBODY_1
-6. BASE_MAP_2041_GOVERNMENT
+7. BASE_MAP_2041_GOVERNMENT
+8. BASE_MAP_2041_PSP_1
+9. BASE_MAP_2041_RECREATIONAL_1
-7. Boundaries_DDA_ZONE_Boundary
+10. Boundaries_DDA_ZONE_Boundary
-8. Boundaries_LUTYEN_BUNGALOW_ZONE
+11. Boundaries_LUTYEN_BUNGALOW_ZONE
-9. Boundaries_RESERVED_FOREST_BOUNDARY
+12. Boundaries_RESERVED_FOREST_BOUNDARY
-10. EXTRA_LAYERS_Builtup
+13. EXTRA_LAYERS_Builtup
-11. EXTRA_LAYERS_FLOODPLAIN
+14. EXTRA_LAYERS_FLOODPLAIN
-12. EXTRA_LAYERS_LALDORA_GREENBELT_VOID_FILL
+15. EXTRA_LAYERS_LALDORA_GREENBELT_VOID_FILL
-13. EXTRA_LAYERS_Delhi_UC
+16. EXTRA_LAYERS_Delhi_UC
-14. EXTRA_LAYERS_LDRA_VILLAGE
+17. EXTRA_LAYERS_LDRA_VILLAGE
-15. ROAD_RAILWAY_METRO_LINES_Barapulla_Elevated_Road
+18. ROAD_RAILWAY_METRO_LINES_Barapulla_Elevated_Road
-16. ROAD_RAILWAY_METRO_LINES_DMRC_Metro_Line
+19. ROAD_RAILWAY_METRO_LINES_DMRC_Metro_Line
-17. ROAD_RAILWAY_METRO_LINES_HSR_Alignment
+20. ROAD_RAILWAY_METRO_LINES_HSR_Alignment
-18. ROAD_RAILWAY_METRO_LINES_NH_buffer
+21. ROAD_RAILWAY_METRO_LINES_NH_buffer
-19. ROAD_RAILWAY_METRO_LINES_Railway_Lines
+22. ROAD_RAILWAY_METRO_LINES_Railway_Lines
-20. ROAD_RAILWAY_METRO_LINES_RRTS
+23. ROAD_RAILWAY_METRO_LINES_RRTS
-21. ROAD_RAILWAY_METRO_LINES_UER_BUFFER
+24. ROAD_RAILWAY_METRO_LINES_UER_BUFFER

-#### Layers partially extracted
-1. BASE_MAP_2041_GREEN_BELT_WATERBODY_1
-2. BASE_MAP_2041_PSP_1
-3. BASE_MAP_2041_RECREATIONAL_1

 #### Layers yet to be extracted
 1. ROAD_RAILWAY_METRO_LINES_Roads_ROW_MPD_170321__query_applied

 # Geospatial PDFs or GeoPDFs
 Quite a few local development authorities have started using GIS for compiling the spatial information they collect for planning related surveys and activities.
 The tools such as ArcMap (ArcGIS Desktop) or QGIS, usually allow exporting these layers as PDF maps.
 These PDFs are most often geospatial PDFs that retain the spatial information and the vector geometries of the constitutent layers.
 One can view the coordinate information in these PDFs by opening them in a software such as Adobe Acrobat and using the 'Tools> Measure> Geospatial Location Tool' option.
-This is also one way of verifying if the PDF is a geospatial PDF.
-This ability of the file format -to retain spatial info- allows extraction of the constituent layers back from the PDFs for any further analysis.
+This is also one quick way of verifying if the PDF is a geospatial PDF.
+This ability of the file format -to retain spatial info- allows extraction of the constituent layers back from the PDFs for any further spatial analysis.
 However, such an extraction process is still not ideal since the attribute information, such as labels/names of the features, are difficult to extract.
 And one also has to deal with projection/coordinate system related discrepancies that arise as a result of such extraction.

 Till departments start sharing spatial data in usable formats, these workarounds should be of some help.